Joaquín Rodrigo: Life

+Honors

 He was awarded Spain's highest award for composition, the Premio Nacional de Música, in 1983.
 On 30 December 1991, Rodrigo was raised into the Spanish nobility by King Juan Carlos I with the hereditary title of Marqués de los Jardines de Aranjuez (English: Marquess of the Gardens of Aranjuez).
-He received the prestigious Prince of Asturias Award — Spain's highest civilian honor — in 1996.
+He received the prestigious Prince of Asturias Award – Spain's highest civilian honor – in 1996.
 He was named Commander of the Order of Arts and Letters by the French government in 1998.

+Personal life

-He married Victoria Kamhi, a Turkish-born pianist whom he had met in Paris, on 19 January 1933, in Valencia.
+He married Victoria Kamhi in 1933.
+She was a Turkish-born pianist whom he had met in Paris.
+They shared professional interests and she documented their life together in Hand in Hand With Joaquín Rodrigo: My Life at the Maestro's Side (1992).
+Their marriage lasted until her death in 1997.
 Their daughter, Cecilia, was born on 27 January 1941.

-Rodrigo died in 1999 in Madrid at the age of 97, and his daughter succeeded him as Marquesa de los Jardines de Aranjuez.
+Rodrigo died at his home in Madrid on 6 July 1999, aged 97.
+His daughter succeeded him as Marquesa de los Jardines de Aranjuez.
 Joaquín Rodrigo and his wife Victoria are buried at the cemetery at Aranjuez.